What is Rumi?

 Shams of Tabrīz

 In 1244, the wandering dervish Shams al-Dīn of Tabrīz arrived in Konya.
-The encounter between him and Rumi — the historical detail is contested, the spiritual register is not — undid the jurist.
-By his own students' accounts, he stopped lecturing, withdrew from public prayer, and spent months in solitary conversation with the older man.
-Shams's eventual disappearance in 1247 (some traditions hold he was murdered by Rumi's jealous students; others that he simply left) precipitated the writing of the Dīvān-e Shams-e Tabrīzī — twenty-six thousand couplets of ecstatic verse addressed to a vanished friend, in which the friend and the divine become indistinguishable.
-The hagiographic shape of this story should not obscure what is also documented: Rumi continued his juridical work, wrote prose talks (Fīhi mā Fīhi) of sober theological argument, and remained an orthodox Sunni teacher to the end.
-The transformation was not from Islam to ecstasy but to the depth of his own tradition that Shams had pointed at.
+The encounter undid the jurist.
+By his own students' accounts, Rumi stopped lecturing, withdrew from public prayer, and spent months in solitary conversation with the older man.
+Shams's eventual disappearance in 1247 precipitated the writing of the Dīvān-e Shams-e Tabrīzī: twenty-six thousand couplets of ecstatic verse addressed to a vanished friend, in which the friend and the divine become indistinguishable.
+Some traditions hold Shams was murdered by Rumi's jealous students; others hold that he simply left.
+The hagiographic shape of this story should not obscure what is also documented.
+Rumi continued his juridical work, wrote the prose talks collected as Fīhi mā Fīhi, and remained an orthodox Sunni teacher to the end.
+The transformation was not from Islam to ecstasy but into a depth of his own tradition that Shams had pointed at.

 The Masnavī